-Here are 5 best practices for sharing files securely that you can adopt for your organization:
+Here are 5 Best Practices for Sharing Files securely that you can adopt for your organization:

 1. Make Use of VPNs

-With the heightened trend of flexible working, employees are no longer limited to work in the office.
+With the heightened trend of flexible working, employees are no longer limited to working in the office.
 However, this comes with the increased use of insecure public networks when employees decide to work from public places.
-While you can’t control where your remote workers decide to work from, you can sensitize the need to connect to such networks through a VPN.
+While you can’t control where your remote workers decide to work, you can sensitize the need to connect to such networks through a VPN.
 A VPN creates a safe tunnel for data to pass through when being transferred on the internet.
 It makes it difficult for hackers to access what is being transferred.
 In addition, a VPN comes in handy when there is a need to send large videos or any other large file.
 A VPN, such as NordVPN, etc. can hide the file size from your internet service provider, making it possible to send them securely.

-2. Invest in a File-Sharing Solution
+2. Invest In a File-Sharing Solution

-A file sharing solution allows a secure platform to store files securely and makes it possible to access these files from anywhere.
+A file-sharing solution allows a secure platform to store files securely and makes it possible to access these files from anywhere.
 Of course, this eliminates the need to share files back and forth.
 You can set permissions for people who are allowed to access these files.
 The best part is that you have control over these permissions, and you’ll be notified of any user activity.
 This makes it easy to control the number of people who can access and make changes to the files.
 In addition, the information stays encrypted, adding a layer of security to it.

 3. Limit the Use of USBs